 All new employees receive on-line Code of Conduct training and certification at the commencement of their employment, which includes training on the Human Rights sections of the Code of Conduct.
-Thereafter, Code of Conduct training occurs every year.
+Thereafter, Code of Conduct training occurs every year and in our FY 2021, 1015 employees completed our annual Code of Conduct training or refresher.

-Commencing in 2020, Boart Longyear instituted tailored modern slavery and human rights training for all employees which will continue on a 3 year cycle.
-In our FY2020, 946 employees completed the specific modern slavery and human rights on-line training session.
+Commencing in 2020, Boart Longyear instituted tailored modern slavery and human rights training for all employees which continues on a 3-year cycle.
 The training focuses on what constitutes modern slavery and Boart Longyear's responsibilities under the Modern Slavery Acts.
 All Boart Longyear on-line training includes a compulsory quiz for completion and certification.